Faruman/VolatiltiyCalculations/README.md

 ## Support

-If you have any queations please reach out to me via my GitHub account.
+If you have any queations please reach out to us via our GitHub accounts.

 ---